MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/09-perform-data-analysis-in-power-bi-desktop.md

 12. Save the Power BI Desktop file.

-	*You’ll now create four report pages, and on each page you’ll work with a different visual to analyze and explore data.*
+	*You’ll now create two report pages, and on each page you’ll work with a different visual to analyze and explore data.*

 ## **Exercise 2: Create a Scatter Chart**